 Her birthday has been selected to be observed as National Woman Day in recognition of the works done by her for the upliftment and development of women in India.
 Her name and birth date were proposed to celebrate National Women’s Day in India by members of Bhartiya Mahila Sangh and Akhil Bhartiya Mahila Sammelan.
 The practice first began from the year 2014, on the 13th of February, which happened to be the 135th birth anniversary of Late Sarojini Naidu.

 Throughout her life, her works and contributions towards uplifting, empowering, and striving for the welfare of women have made a significant mark in society.
 Hence, her date of birth was chosen to be celebrated as India’s national women’s day.
 The day emphasizes the contribution of women in society and advocates women’s rights in the process of women’s empowerment.
 National Women’s Day of India aims to celebrate women’s achievements in India and to work for their development.

 Status of Women in India

-Status of women in India has been a matter of concern for long, and there was a decline in their status from ancient to medieval times.
-In modern India, a lot has been changed women are holding high offices including that of President, Prime Minister, Speaker of the Lok Sabha, Leader of the Opposition, Union Ministers, Chief Ministers, and Governors.
+The status of women in India has been a matter of concern for a long, and there was a decline in their status from ancient to medieval times.
+In modern India, a lot has been changed women are holding high offices including that of the President, Prime Minister, Speaker of the Lok Sabha, Leader of the Opposition, Union Ministers, Chief Ministers, and Governors.
 But still, a lot of challenges are to be met, and discrimination and violence keep on continuing, that is the price of being a woman in India.